 For example, if you have developed your wrists and fingers to choke, you understand that you must be in close proximity to the attacker to execute such a technique with a chance of success.

+For the vast majority of the population, joint locks, pressure points, weapons, and hand and foot techniques are not in their toolbox.
+When one attempts to engage in self-defense without proper training, it can fail — and it might be too late to redirect the attacker at that point.
 On the other hand, every one of us can include forms of self-protection in our toolbox.
 For example, one of the most important techniques of modern self-protection is to know your surroundings.
 When you’re walking alone, are you aware of the space behind your body and to the sides?
 Do you ever pause to assess your surroundings?
 In Jungshin Fitness, we use the technique of directional-momentum sword training to teach the body and mind to maintain awareness of all elements of spatial distance (strengthening our proprioceptors).

 Other techniques that help train people in self-protection include the following: